Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Get-AzOracleDatabaseAutonomousDatabaseBackup.md

 Jul 04, 2024 12:00:52 UTC                                                                                                                                                             PowerShellTestRg
 ```

-Gets a list of the Autonomous Database Backups for an Autonomous Database resource
+Gets a list of the Autonomous Database Backups for an Autonomous Database resource.
+For more information, execute `Get-Help Get-AzOracleDatabaseAutonomousDatabaseBackup`